Gateway Public Art Project

-Carbondale quickly approaches a new and exciting installation of 5 commissioned murals and 3 sculptures along the Highway 133 entrance to town.
-Through an extensive application and jury process the following artists are the finalists.
+Carbondale just received a new and exciting installation of 5 commissioned murals at the Highway 133 entrance to town as phase one of the Gateway Public Art Project.
+All artists are Colorado residents, and 3 sculptures all by local artists will be installed later this summer.
 Learn more about the inception of the project here.

 2024 Muralists